truenas/middleware/docs/userguide/index.rst

 **File extent:** allows you to export a portion of a ZFS volume.
 The advantage of a file extent is that you can create multiple exports per volume.

-To add an extent, go to Services → ISCSI → Extents → Add Extent.
-In the example shown in Figure 11.7c, the device extent is using the *export* zvol that was previously created from the */mnt/volume1* volume.
+To add an extent, go to :menuselection:`Services --> ISCSI --> Extents --> Add Extent`.
+In the example shown in Figure 11.7c, the device extent is using the
+*export* zvol that was previously created from the */mnt/volume1* volume.

 .. note:: in FreeNAS® versions prior to 8.3.1, if a physical disk was used instead of a zvol to create a device extent, a bug wiped the partition table on the disk, resulting in data loss.
 This bug was fixed in 8.3.1.